 To get there, take a truck or 4 wheel drive vehicle up Gold Camp Road, and when it turns to dirt, keep going.

-That’s all for our 48 hours of things to do in Colorado Springs!
+That’s all for our top 52 best restaurants and things to do in Colorado Springs!
 We hope you found some awesome ideas to add to your itinerary.

 Need help narrowing down your activities?
 Or want to tell us how your trip went?
 Hit us up on Instagram @hashtagcoloradolife.